Medical Camp in Nepal - Nepal

 We can adapt our standard programme to the requirements of indivual groups such as school or college initiatives or University Societies, please contact us if you would like to discuss this in more detail.

 Medical Camp in Nepal cost: £855.00

-- Internal flights to Lukla & airport transfer for these flights
+- Return internal flights to Lukla & airport transfers for these flights

 - Adventure Alternative leader and guides

 - Adventure Alternative porters (one porter carries 15kg for every 2 clients)

 - Staff food, insurance and equipment

 - Personal project fundraising target; £750 per person, which is paid directly to our charity, Moving Mountains Trust, so you can set up online fundraising pages and claim gift aid

 - International flight

 - Meals and drinks in Kathmandu